Skip to main content

 Problem: Metrics show statistically significant lifts in the A/A test

-One goal of an A/A test is to confirm that all of the Metrics appear balanced across the two variations.
-In an ideal world, there would be no statistically significant Metric movements between the two variations, because if everything is set up correctly the two variations should have produced identical results (or nearly so, due to random chance).
+The main goal of an A/A test is to ensure your experimentation system is set up correctly.
+One common way to test this is to confirm that all of the Metrics appear balanced across the two variations.
+In an ideal world, there would be no statistically significant Metric movements between the two variations, because if everything is set up correctly the two variations should have produced (nearly) identical results.

 note

-In other words, about 10% of the time, you may see a statistically significant effect in an A/A Metric even if the test is set up correctly.
-You can lower this value by lowering the "Chance to Win Threshold" in your Organization settings, but that just means it will also take longer for actual A/B experiments to reach a significance level.
+You can lower your false positive rate by lowering the "Chance to Win Threshold" in your Organization settings, but that just means it will also take longer for actual A/B experiments to reach your significance level.

-• If you have an A/A test with 10 Metrics that are different from one another, and 7 of them are different in a statistically significant way, and the differences are large (e.g. not 96% chance to win, but 99.9+), then you can plausibly state that something is wrong and you may want to dig into your set up.
-Use the general solutions in the trouble shooting guide as hints for where to begin looking for errors.
+• If you have an A/A test with 10 substantively different Metrics, and 7 of them are statistically significant, and the differences are large (e.g. not 96% chance to win, but 99.9+), then you can plausibly state that something is wrong and you may want to dig into your set up further.
+Use the general solutions in the troubleshooting guide as hints for where to begin looking for errors.

 • If you have an A/A test with 10 Metrics and 1 of them is statistically significant, or even 2 of them, then this is very plausibly due to chance and likely can be ignored and deemed a successful A/A test.
+Furthermore, if there are no SRM errors or other signs of issues with your experiment, that could lend further credibility to these few significant results being a false positive.
 You can restart your A/A test with re-randomization to confirm this if you want to.
 You should see a similar number of metrics reaching statistical significance, and they should not always be the same ones.

 • Things get more complicated when you have 10 Metrics and 3-4 of them show statistically significant differences.
 In these cases, you should consider whether the Metrics are related to one another.
 If you have three "purchase" Metrics that are highly correlated with one another, then it's plausible that one "unlucky" draw caused this statistical significance and the A/A test is working fine.
 In this situation, you should consider restarting your A/A test to confirm this theory.
 If all three Metrics are quite different from one another, then it's stronger evidence that something may be wrong in your set up.